 Kim Diamond’s dedication to solving her clients’ finance and capital markets problems is evident as soon as you meet her.
-Focused, clear-minded and enthusiastic, Kim’s energy radiates, whether she’s representing domestic or international commercial banks, financial institutions, asset managers, hedge funds, sponsors, large corporations or any other entities in complex, multimillion- or multibillion-dollar transactions in the public and private markets.
+She is focused, clear-minded and enthusiastic, and Kim’s energy radiates, whether she’s representing domestic or international commercial banks, financial institutions, asset managers, hedge funds, sponsors, large corporations, or any other entities in complex, multimillion- or multibillion-dollar transactions in the public and private markets.

 She’s just as dedicated to energy outside the office, albeit with a different focus.
 An avid runner, she recently completed her first sprint triathlon, regularly runs in 5Ks and longer races, and encourages everyone to commit to a regular exercise regimen.

 - Moderator, “Creating Scale, Addressing Deliverability Issues & Integrating Renewable Energy into the Grid: Lessons Learned from Overseas & at Home That Can Be Applied to Atlantic Wind Connection’s New Jersey Energy Link,” panel session of the program “The State of Our State and Beyond: Local and National Perspectives on Grid Modernization, Infrastructure Resiliency, and Carbon Emissions Reduction Initiatives,” American Bar Association/New Jersey State Bar Association, New Brunswick, NJ, September 24, 2013.

 - Speaker, "A State's Electric Transmission Infrastructure, Grid Resiliency, and Offshore Wind Policies: New Jersey Demonstrates Why These Are Crucial Considerations" presentation during the webinar "Powering the U.S. with Offshore Wind," UK Trade & Investment, British Embassy, July 25, 2013.